JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 ```

 Notice that columns `:nrow` and `:x1` have an identical contents.
 This is
 expected.
-We already know that `nrow` is a context dependent expression
+We already know that `nrow` is a column-independent operation
 generating the `:nrow` column with number of rows per group.
 However, the
 `x -> nrow(x)` anonymous function does exactly the same as it gets a
 `SubDataFrame` as its argument and returns its number of rows (the `:x1` column